guotechfin/KrunoKnego.github.io/_posts/2014-08-09-composer-stuck.md

 So I bumped my Vagranfile from default 384 MB to 1024MB and later on when I used composer update command it took a while but it completed it successfully.

+If for some reason you still get errors you can try manually updating the memory limit like this:

+<code>php -d memory_limit=-1 composer.phar update</code>

+-d stands for define.
+You can also use it as -define.